Shinto architecture: Sanctuary ()

-Most common shrine styles and Other styles below are dedicates specifically to honden and their characteristics.
+Most common shrine styles and Other styles below are dedicated specifically to honden and their characteristics.

 Other elements

 A hokora or hokura is a very small Shinto shrine either found on the precincts of a larger shrine and dedicated to folk kami, or on a street side, enshrining kami not under the jurisdiction of any large shrine.
 Dōsojin, minor kami protecting travelers from evil spirits, may for example be enshrined in a hokora.